Anchoring Bias in Investing โ The Trap of Sticking to Old Prices

 Anchoring bias can trap investors like Ravi into holding poor investments.
 Suresh avoided this by focusing on current data and future potential instead of being tied to old numbers.

-Investors are encouraged to recognize biases like anchoring, so that their decisions are guided by facts and fundamentals — not psychological anchors.
+Investors are encouraged to recognize biases like anchoring, so that their decisions are guided by facts and fundamentals โ not psychological anchors.

 Do You Find This Interesting?

-DISCLAIMER: Investments in the securities market are subject to market risks, read all the related documents carefully before investing.
+DISCLAIMER: Investment in securities market are subject to market risks, read all the related documents carefully before investing.
 The securities quoted are exemplary and are not recommendatory.
-Brokerage will not exceed the SEBI prescribed limit.
+Full disclaimer: https://bit.ly/naviadisclaimer.